YAYASAN USAHA MULIA - INDONESIA

 Indonesia has seen widespread development, but with the fourth largest population in the world, there are still many areas where there is a severe lack of proper health, education and community services.
 Millions of families continue to live below the poverty line, surviving on less than two dollars a day.

-YUM is a nonprofit organization that works to improve the quality of life of the poor in Indonesia and works across health, education and community development.
+YUM is a nonprofit organization that works to improve the quality of life of the poor in Indonesia across health, education and community development.

 YUM concentrates its health projects in the regions where there are the poorest levels of access to health services and knowledge in Indonesia.
 Its education projects focus on giving young people from poor backgrounds the opportunity to experience and enjoy learning and reap the associated benefits.
 And YUM undertakes a number of community development projects with the goal of strengthening community networks and empowering individuals to help themselves.

-In 2022, we were proud to fund a pilot project to extend training based on YUM's proven approach to agroforestry as an approach to working with the challenging soils of a deforested area of Central Kalimantan to produce food in harmony with, rather than against, natural cycles.
-We also funded research and the collection of data around the pilot.
+We have also been proud to fund a pilot project to extend training based on YUM's proven approach to agroforestry as an approach to working with the challenging soils of a deforested area of Central Kalimantan to produce food in harmony with, rather than against, natural cycles.
+We funded the initial research and the collection of data around the pilot.
 This project is designed to help small landholder farmers address climate change adaptation through sustainable land use solutions.
+Recently the YUM project has been successful in garnering major funding support through SD Germany from the German government, and SD Britain is match-funding this to enable the agroforestry project to start significant new projects with the local Dayak communities to establish agroforestry as a viable technique for sustainable agriculture in central Kalimantan